max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 ## Analysis and IFR

-The analysis phase of the SDL usually contains the context description in the form of [context diagram](https://en.wikipedia.org/wiki/System_context_diagram) that corresponds ARIZ context and context time steps.
+The analysis phase of the SDL usually contains the context description in the form of [context diagram](https://en.wikipedia.org/wiki/System_context_diagram) that corresponds ARIZ context and is extened with ARIZ context time activities.
-Functional and non functional requirements contains as well as "traditional" descriptions also the description of Ideal Final Result (IFR) in the following form:
+Functional and non functional requirements are extended the description of ARIZ Ideal Final Result (IFR) in the following form:

 	The X element, without additional complications of the system preserving all the useful functions of the system DOES following: